 You should have received your prepared tax comparison worksheet if you attended one of the neighborhood meetings held by the City in August 2018.
 Residents who were unable to attend the meetings will be receiving the worksheet by mail.

 Additionally, we encourage residents to visit the Osceola County Property Appraiser’s website to learn about the various property exemptions and programs available.
 During the neighborhood meetings, many residents learned there were additional exemptions and programs available that would result in greater property tax savings that were not being utilized.

 Short Answer: No

 The City is committed to limiting the impact annexation has on property owners during this process and has committed to zone properties in a manner which is compatible with their existing Osceola County zoning.
-This will ensure the existing quality of life for affected properties is NOT disrupted and ensures owners will maintain their current entitlements and property rights.
+As proof of our commitment, the City adopted Ordinance 2994 which allows for the "grandfathering" of zoning and uses on property being annexed into the City of Kissimmee.